Benny Green (saxophonist): Career

 He first worked for the BBC in 1955 and worked regularly for it from then on.
 In the 1960s, he often appeared with, among others, Alan Brien, Dee Wells and Robert Pitman, on Three After Six, Associated Rediffusion's early evening television discussion programme on current affairs.
 His film Girls Wanted – Istanbul, for Granada TV, was nominated for the1970 BAFTA awards.
-Green presented a short documentary report for Thames Television titled "London – Not Quite the Place it Was" first broadcast in September 1975.
+Green presented a documentary film for Thames Television titled "London – Not Quite the Place it Was" first broadcast in September 1975.
 In the 1980s, he contributed occasionally to Stop The Week, Robert Robinson's Saturday discussion programme on Radio 4.
 Green also wrote and/or narrated many radio documentaries about stage and film musical stars and Hollywood, his other main interest apart from jazz and sport.
 He also wrote for magazines, including as film critic for Punch between 1972 and 1979, and regularly for newspapers; for 19 years he was jazz critic at The Observer.
 He was a big fan of writer P. G. Wodehouse, about whom he wrote a literary biography (1981).

 Away from jazz he is notable for publishing the Wisden Anthologies, a summary of the famous cricketing annual, between 1979 and 1983.
 The four volumes covered the highlights from Wisden Cricketers' Almanack from its inception in 1864 until 1982 and stand as a major milestone in cricketing literature.

 Benny Green married Antoinette Kanal in 1962, and had three sons and one daughter.
 One son, Dominic Green, is a guitarist who has published a book about his father; Benny Green Words and Music (2003).
 Another, Leo Green, has followed in his father's footsteps as a highly regarded saxophonist and, more recently, Radio 2 broadcaster.